sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 The `.jsfin` pragma can be used to clean up resources used by objects at the end of their lifetime.

 In principle, this is just like the Nim `=destroy` property, except it also tracks the lifetime of possible JS objects which the Nim object may back.
 (In other words, it's a cross-GC finalizer.)

 The first parameter must be a reference to the object in question.
-Only one `.jsfin` procedure per reference type is allowed, and `.jsfin` is *not* inherited.
-This means that you must set up separate `.jsfin` functions for each child object in the inheritance chain.
+Only one `.jsfin` procedure per reference type is allowed, but parent `.jsfin` finalizers are inherited.
+(This used to work differently in previous versions.)

 `.jsfin` also supports a "zeroeth" parameter, but here it must be a `JSRuntime`, *not* `JSContext`.
 WARNING: this parameter is nil when